-Doing as much as possible to keep your home’s energy efficiency levels high is a given.
+Doing everything you can to keep your home’s energy efficiency levels high is a no brainer.
 When you make an effort to ensure your HVAC systems aren’t working harder than they should be, you’re not just saving energy, you’re saving money.
-One of the ways your home could be losing significant efficiency is through air leaks around your home.
+One way your home may be losing efficiency is through air leaks.

-The most frequent leaks are from drafts that come through your windows or doors.
-These air leaks are fairly easy to identify, but air leakage can also originate in less obvious spaces in your home.
+The most frequent leaks are from drafts coming through your windows or doors.
+These air leaks are relatively easy to identify, but air leakage can also come from less obvious spaces in your home.
 Take advantage of the suggestions below to conduct your own energy assessment.

 Inside your home

-First, you’ll want to inspect your windows and doors.
-If they rattle or you can see light coming in around the frame, they’re leaking and undoubtedly wasting energy and money, as well.
-Seal them with caulk or weather-stripping to eliminate the leak.
+First, you’ll want to check your windows and doors.
+If they clatter or you can see light through spaces between the door and the frame, they’re leaking and undoubtedly wasting energy and money, as well.
+Seal them with caulk or weather-stripping to take care of the leak.

 Next, search your home for cracks and gaps in the following areas: